Are you building a custom gaming rig and unsure whether you can SLI two different GPUs? Then here we will try to dispel your concerns.

 Can You SLI Two Different GPUs?

-Simply put, NO! you cannot SLI two different NVIDIA graphics card.
-In order for SLI to work, you need to have GPUs with the same chipset.
+Simply put, NO!
+You cannot SLI two different NVIDIA graphics cards.
+For SLI to work, you must have GPUs with the same chipset.

 Does It Have to Be from the Same Brand?

 No!
-In order to SLI NVIDIA graphics card, they do not need to be of the same brand.
-As long as they have the same chipset, they are good for SLI.
+SLI NVIDIA graphics cards do not need to be of the same brand.
+As long as they have the same chipset, they are suitable for SLI.

 Ideally, YES!
-When getting graphics card for SLI, you should aim to get two with the same VRAM amount.
-Otherwise, while the SLI WILL work, it will operate with capacity of the lowest of the two.
+When getting a graphics card for SLI, you should aim to get two with the same VRAM amount.
+Otherwise, while the SLI WILL work, it will operate with the lowest capacity of the two.

 For example, if you get an NVIDIA GTX 1060 3GB VRAM GPU and an NVIDIA GTX 1060 6GB VRAM GPU for your SLI setup, then while the SLI WILL work, it will only work at the reduced performance of 3GB each.

-In other words, the VRAM will NOT add up here to 9 GB, instead, it will be brought down to 6 GB in total.
+In other words, the VRAM will NOT add up here to 9 GB.
+Instead, it will be brought down to 6 GB.

 Does “Ti” Matter?
 Can You SLI “Ti” with “Non-Ti”?

-Some NVIDIA graphics card have the “Ti” suffix.
-This stands for “Titanium” and basically says that the particular graphics card is more powerful than the vanilla version.
+Some NVIDIA graphics cards have the “Ti” suffix.
+This stands for “Titanium” and says the particular graphics card is more powerful than the vanilla version.

-For instance, the NVIDIA GTX 1660 has both non-Ti as well as Ti version.
+For instance, the NVIDIA GTX 1660 has both non-Ti and Ti versions.
 So can you install an NVIDIA GTX 1660 with an NVIDIA GTX 1660Ti?